Harry Hill: Other projects

 Hill has recorded voice-overs on television commercials.
 Advertisements that Hill has provided a voice over for include the holiday adverts for Boots in 2004, the "Bring on the Branston!" adverts for the Branston Pickle brand during 2006 to 2007, adverts for the Green Flag car breakdown service, and adverts for the new yogurt, Danio by Danone.
 He also sang in 2001 "This Charming Man" by The Smiths as Morrissey in Stars in their Eyes.

 In February 2001, and again in April, Hill appeared on Lily Savage's Blankety Blank.
 Hill has also appeared as a guest on the BBC Radio 4 series I'm Sorry I Haven't a Clue, in the ChuckleVision episode "Mind Your Manors", the first episode of the twentieth series, and as Joon Boolay in the Sky Atlantic sitcom This is Jinsy.
 Between July and October 2003, Hill presented a Sunday morning comedy and music show on Capital Radio called "Funch".
 In October 2006, Hill presented his own episode of long running ITV series, An Audience With..., in which he revived several characters from Harry Hill.
 On 4 October 2004, he also appeared in an episode of Room 101.

 In the autumn of 2008, Hill launched Harry's Nuts, a brand of Fairtrade peanuts.

-In November 2010, Hill released his debut comic album, 'Funny Times'.
-The album was preceded by the singles 'I Wanna Baby', 'SuBo', and 'Ken!', which features William Roache, as his Coronation Street character, Ken Barlow, is the feature of the song.
+In November 2010, Hill released his debut comic album, Funny Times.
+The album was preceded by the singles "I Wanna Baby", "SuBo", and "Ken!", which featured William Roache, as his Coronation Street character, Ken Barlow, as the feature of the song.
 Since October 2010, Hill has had his own comic strip in The Dandy, entitled Harry Hill's Real Life Adventures in TV Land, drawn by Nigel Parkinson.
 Hill was directly involved in its creation and is co-credited with Parkinson.
 Between October and December 2010, Hill starred in a weekly online comedy series on the ChannelFlip website, entitled Harry Hill's Little Internet Show.
 Ten episodes of the show were broadcast online.

+Hill has been a presenter on Junior Bake Off since the series recommenced on Channel 4 in 2019 for its fifth season.
+He competed on the seventh series of The Masked Singer as "Red Panda".
+He was unmasked on the sixth episode.